Avantage Equine Massage Therapy

 LAMENESS

-If the horse is very lame you should contact your Vet first to provide a diagnosis.
-We are horse massage therapist and cannot diagnose your horse.
+If the horse exhibits significant lameness, it is important to contact your Vet first for a diagnosis.
+As horse massage therapist, we cannot diagnostic assessments for your horse.

-However, we are dedicated to work together with your vet to find the best outcome for your horse.
+However, we are dedicated to work together with your vet to determine the best action for your horses well-being.

-Because, we believe it is necessary to massage the entire horse at every session, and not only the problem area, we can often find and narrow down the areas that have a problem and provide a detailed sheet for indicate them to you.
+However, through our approach to the entire horse at every massage, and not only the problem area, we can often find and narrow down the areas that have a problem and provide a detailed sheet to indicate them to you and your vet.

 BEFORE THE THERAPY